-- 85230. (a) The board, in consultation with the council, shall appoint, for a term of four years, a special master for the Delta, whose title shall be "the Delta Watermaster." - (b) The board shall adopt internal procedures delegating authority to the Delta Watermaster.
-The Delta Watermaster shall exercise the board's authority to provide timely monitoring and enforcement of board orders and permit terms and conditions.
-The Delta Watermaster's delegated authority shall include authority to require monitoring and reporting, authority for approvals delegated to an officer or employee of the board by the terms of a water right permit or license, authority to approve temporary urgency changes pursuant to Chapter 6.6 (commencing with section 1435) of Part 2 of Division 2, and authority to issue a notice of proposed cease and desist order or administrative civil liability complaint.
-The Delta Watermaster's authority shall be limited to diversions in the Delta and the application and enforcement of the board's requirements that apply to conditions in the Delta.
+85230. (a) The board, in consultation with the council, shall appoint, for a term of four years, a special master for the Delta, whose title shall be "the Delta Watermaster."

+(b) The board shall adopt internal procedures delegating authority to the Delta Watermaster.
+The Delta Watermaster shall exercise the board's authority to provide timely monitoring and enforcement of board orders and license and permit terms and conditions.
+The Delta Watermaster's delegated authority shall include authority to require monitoring and reporting, authority for approvals delegated to an officer or employee of the board by the terms of a water right permit or license, authority to approve temporary urgency changes pursuant to Chapter 6.6 (commencing with Section 1435) of Part 2 of Division 2, and authority to issue a notice of proposed cease and desist order or administrative civil liability complaint.
+The Delta Watermaster's authority shall be limited to diversions in the Delta and the monitoring and enforcement of the board's orders and license and permit terms and conditions that apply to conditions in the Delta.